 - Property damage accidents with disabling injury, $8,900

-The Uninsured Motorist Claims ProcessFrom the moment that you are involved in an accident, your best interests are different from those of your insurance carrier.
-Insurance companies simply make more money by paying less on claims.
+The Uninsured Motorist Claims ProcessFrom the moment that you are involved in an accident, your best interests are different from those of your auto insurance carrier.

 From the time we are retained to prosecute your Chicago uninsured motorist case, our legal team begins to get the evidence needed to prove your case.
 Frequently, this means:

 - Reviewing the language in your auto insurance policy;

 - Requesting medical records and medical bills; and